Zero Waste Floss: 9 Eco-Friendly Flossers For A Sustainable Smile

-Traditional floss is coated in a highly toxic substances called PFASs, a subset of perfluorocarbons (PFCs), which are also responsible for some of the most potent greenhouse gas emissions according to the EPA.
+Traditional floss is also coated in a highly toxic substance called PFAS, a subset of perfluorocarbons (PFCs), which are also responsible for some of the most potent greenhouse gas emissions according to the EPA.

 For our own sake as well as the planet’s, it’s time we get picky about how we pick our teeth.

 How We Found The Best Zero Waste Dental Floss

 Eco-friendly flossing is no easy task.
 Until recently, it was one of the hardest zero waste swaps to make in creating a zero waste bathroom.

 That’s because the truly zero waste dental floss brands on the market were not vegan because the only compostable solution came in the form of silk dental flosses, a production process that typically involves boiling silkworms alive in their cocoon.

 Some companies have started using “peace silk”, which is harvested from vacated cocoons rather than occupied ones.
 This supposedly makes it “cruelty-free” but even this is no guarantee.

 The domesticated breeds of silkworms used hatched moths that can’t actually fly, see, or eat.
 They’re allowed to hatch pretty much for the sole purpose of laying more eggs, from which a large percentage of the larvae will just be allowed to starve.